PromptECO/clariform/README.md

 clariform --format=indent contracts/malformed.clar
 ```

-### Auto Correct
+### Validate Syntax

-Clariform automatically fixes many common errors in Clarity contracts.
-To disable auto-correct and require valid Clarity syntax, add a `--strict` flag:
+To validate that the contracts have strict Clarity syntax, add a `--strict` flag:

 ```
 clariform --strict "https://raw.githubusercontent.com/njordhov/clariform/main/contracts/malformed.clar"
 ```

-For formatting with autocorrect, do NOT add a `--strict` flag:
+### Auto Correct

+Clariform automatically fixes many common errors in Clarity contracts.
+You can use this to keep your contract files valid, or as a preprocessor to allow shorthand notations and more relaxed syntax during editing.

 ```
 clariform "https://raw.githubusercontent.com/njordhov/clariform/main/contracts/malformed.clar"